pjf17/GRUTinizer/Tutorial.md

 # Tutorial for GRUTinizer

-This text will describe the basic process of using GRUTinizer for analyzing data from nuclear physics experiments at the NSCL, by providing an example of analyzing data from a nucleon knockout experiment utilizing the S800 with GRETINA.
+This text will describe the basic process of using GRUTinizer for analyzing data from nuclear physics experiments at the NSCL.
+For more detail, see the Appendix in Eric Lunderberg's thesis.

 ## Installation